Easy Garlic Butter Roasted Mushrooms are an easy yet impressive gluten free side dish recipe that are totally mouthwatering!

 - Place a large cast iron skillet into the oven then preheat oven to 400 degrees.
 If you don’t have a cast iron skillet you can use a pie pan or casserole dish – do not preheat either of those.

 - Add butter and garlic to a small dish then microwave until melted, 30 seconds.
-Trim ends off mushrooms with a small knife then place cap side down in skillet or baking dish.
-Drizzle each cap with garlic butter, taking care to get garlic on the mushroom vs on the skillet or baking dish, then season tops with salt and pepper.
-Roast for 25-30 minutes, or until tender, basting mushrooms with butter in the bottom of the skillet halfway through.
+Place mushrooms stem side up in the preheated skillet (or baking dish if using).
+Spoon the garlic butter over each cap, taking care to get garlic on the mushroom vs skillet or baking dish or the garlic can burn.
+Season the mushrooms with salt and pepper then roast for 25-30 minutes or until the mushrooms are tender, basting with the butter in the bottom of the skillet halfway through.
+Serve immediately.

 I LOVE garlic.
 LOVE it.
 I am going to have to make these for myself when my fiance isn’t around so I can eat them how I want to… super garlic! yum!!